tresorama/test-markdown-data-layer/README.md

 npm run start
 ```

-## Customize
+## Bootstrap the project

-All your blogposts are flat files in `src/blog-contents`.
-Front-matter is enabled and some custom fields are there as starting point, but you are free make your changes.
+When you are initializing the project you:
+1. Decide "BlogPost" custom fields schema for your and configure it.
+2. Decide which datasource you want to use , and from which fetch blogposts, between
+  - Flat File on Disk (.md)
+  - Notion
+3. Code in React to customize appearance.

-### Customize BlogPost fields
+### 1. Decide "BlogPost" custom fields schema

 Edit the zod schema.
 Some required fields cannot be deleted or edited, check comments.